Buy Local & Shop Small

 - Exclusive and uncommon products.
 Often the small-batch process involves techniques not as cost-efficient for those in mass production.
 Shopping at local businesses means you are likely getting something exclusive, superior in quality and unique.

 - Expert craftsmanship.
 Whether it’s locally-grown, organic food, a mom-and-pop restaurant, handmade or other retail items, your local small business person is usually sharing their passion with the world.

 - Better selection.
 Locally owned businesses pick items and products they sell based on what they know customers like and want, resulting in a better selection of specialty options since they buy for their own individual markets.
 Owners tend to be receptive to customer needs and preferences and relationships are valued.
 The assortment of inventory at big box stores are just deeper, not more diverse.

 - Local owners give back.
 Beyond actual dollars being kept within your community, small biz owners are are likely to “do good” locally, to support other area endeavors, partnerships, charities and causes in their town.
 Money comes back into the local economy, your tax dollars re-invested right here, at home.
 (The Institute for Local Self Reliance study found each $100 spent at local independents generated $45 of secondary local spending, compared to $14 for a big-box chain — nearly identical to later results across the many Civic Economics studies.)

 - Your community, a destination!
 Independent businesses, full of character, charm and individual traits give a community its distinct, thriving personality which benefits everyone.

-Buy local and shop with small business owners throughout the year and particularly, the Saturday following Thanksgiving, November 30, 2019.
+Buy local and shop with small business owners throughout the year and particularly, the Saturday following Thanksgiving.
 Show support for and celebrate your Gainesville mom-and-pop shops.
 Visit your favorites that help give our community distinction and personality.

 We thank you for choosing to shop with us. ♥